spfrommer/torchexplorer/README.md

         to log.
 The time_unit string is just the axis label on the histogram graph.
-        If "module" is a pytorch lightning modules, torchexplorer.LIGHTNING_EPOCHS should work to change the time axis to epochs. backend (Literal['wandb', 'standalone', 'none']): The backend to log to.
+        If "module" is a pytorch lightning modules, torchexplorer.LIGHTNING_EPOCHS should work to change the time axis to epochs. delay_log_multi_backward (bool): Whether to delay logging until after all backward hooks have been called.
+This is useful if the module argument is invoked multiple times in one step before "backward()" is called on the loss.
+    backend (Literal['wandb', 'standalone', 'none']): The backend to log to.
 If 'wandb', there must be an active wandb run.
 Otherwise, a standalone web app will be created in the standalone_dir.